 Giving students a form that allows them to keep track of their work can have a powerful effect on their ability to keep the learning process organized.
 Such a structure can summarize what work is available, what they have completed, and what they still need to do.
 This is particularly important if differentiated learning is happening in your classroom.

 The structure can be as simple as a check list or a cover sheet on a packet of materials, or as complex as a unit learning contract.
 It can be a sheet of paper or a digital record.
 It can include space for self-evaluation, teacher’s comments, or student self-reflection.
+Such structures are discussed in depth in the chapter “Grades Reconsidered”.
 What is essential is that a student can look in one place and see a comprehensive record of her work.

 The boundary between what a student knows and what he doesn’t is where all his learning takes place.
-As a teacher, you can ask a lot of questions to assess what he currently understands, but but only he can truly know where that boundary is at any given moment.
-This is something that, with training, he can get very good at.
-It is an important life skill in and of itself, and it is an essential component ofself-directed learning.
-If he doesn’t know what he doesn’t know, how can he steer himself to learn it?
+A teacher can ask a lot of questions to assess what the student currently understands, but this is something that, with training, a student can get very good at.
+It is an important life skill in and of itself, and it is an essential component of self-directed learning.
+If a student doesn’t know what she doesn’t know, how can she steer herself to learn it?

 When a student assesses his own learning, he begins to take responsibility for how well he is learning.
 He internalizes the question of whether he is doing excellent work.
 This is a powerful tool in cultivating self-awareness, and it helps him also internalize the motivation to do the work of learning.